weng1102/reading_app/curriculum/aboutcompanion.md

 ![Primary user](rmg.png)
 The model lost much of her fluency to a deep brain hemorrhagic stroke that resulted in moderately severe aphasia.
 Although the stroke did not directly affect her Broca area, she presents with utterances of a few words and limited vocabulary that characterizes non-fluent (expressive) aphasia.
 Compounding this, she also has a working memory deficit.

 Her primary goal is to recover as much conversational speech as possible.
 Fortunately, her loss of verbal skills did not include basic oral reading skills.
 To work toward regaining her voice in complete sentences, she can leverage her remaining oral reading skills to repeatedly practice as she builds her ability and confidence to speak again.
-Essential to this, improved word finding can strengthen her flow of thought, her working memory issues notwithstanding.
+Essential to this, improved word finding and sentence completion can strengthen her flow of thought, her working memory issues notwithstanding.
 [[/image-entry]]

 ## Requirements: (What is needed?)
 The model will be presented with curated and formatted multimodal content to encourage and facilitate reading.
 The model will have her speech recognized and tracked as she reads to ensure accuracy and instill confidence.
 The model will have the content recited on demand to provide oral modeling.
-The model will practice “filling in the blank” within context to practice word finding.
+The model will practice “filling in the blank” within context to practice word finding as well as multiple "filling in" key grammatical elements within a sentence to practice sentence construction.

 The model will use the reading companion from her primary touchscreen-based electronic platforms.
 The content will be accessible across all instances of the reading companion app to minimize pushing content.